edwardcallow/tesco-jargon/b.md

 #### Branch accounts reports
 Monthly budget statements showing sales, including and excluding the petrol filling station, waste, shrinkage, payroll, expenses and proft found on the information for business system.

+#### Bring product to life form (BPTL)
+Presentation outlining the specifications and appearance ready for approval as part of new product development.

 #### BST
 Business support team.
 A team responsible for supporing an area of the business.